-UC Berkeley’s Investigative Reporting Program at the Graduate School of Journalism is accepting entries for its eighth annual competition for year-long fellowships in investigative reporting.
-The fellowships are open to all working investigative journalists.
-Graduates from UC Berkeley’s master’s program in journalism are encouraged to apply.
+UC Berkeley’s Investigative Reporting Program at the Graduate School of Journalism has selected the winners of its eighth annual competition for year-long fellowships in investigative reporting.
+They are Sierra Crane-Murdoch, Steve Fisher, Anabel Hernandez and David Montero.

-Fellows will receive an annual salary of $54,336 and be eligible for full UC benefits.
+Fellows will receive an annual salary and are eligible for full UC benefits.
 Fellows will also be provided with office space, basic expenses and up to $10,000 in funds for approved travel.

 This year’s fellowships to the Investigative Reporting Program (IRP) are made possible by a core grant from the Sandler Foundation, matching grants from Scott and Jennifer Fearon and Margaret and Will Hearst, along with donations from The Financial Times, Peter Wiley and Valerie Barth.

 This is a one-year academic appointment to begin on August 29, 2014.

 Caitlin McNally, Matthew Brunwasser, Brian Joseph, and Monica Cruz-Rosas (not pictured)

 In 2007, in response to cutbacks at major news organizations, the Investigative Reporting Program at the University of California, Berkeley established the nation’s first postgraduate fellowships in investigative reporting.
 This yearlong program is without peer at any academic institution.
 It is designed to enable select journalists with a proven ability to tell complex stories in the public interest, to pursue a story for up to one year by providing them with a salary, up to $10,000 in approved travel expenses, benefits, and editorial guidance.